 There are different types of child custody arrangements in the state of Oklahoma.
 The usual ones include custody with one parent or joint custody.
 In the case of custody by one parent, the court can use its discretion to allow visitation by the other parent or even short stays with the other parent.
 In case of joint custody, a very clear custody plan needs to be submitted for the honorable court’s approval either separately or jointly.

 Most good family lawyers suggest that, even if the parents are at loggerheads, a judge would often appreciate a joint plan.
 A joint plan always saves time too.
+Indeed this is why you should choose an attorney that specializes in custody law in your region.
+The same applies to other cases, as you’d expect.
+If you’re seeking justice for car accident victims in Philadelphia, for instance, working with a local expert in this area of the law will ensure you get the best outcome.

 Married but Divorcing Parents